UMMS-Biocore/bootcamp/session3/session3.md

 ## Exercise 4: Differential Expression Analysis

-The fastest way to performn differential expression(DE) analysis is performing EBSeq in RSEM.
+One of the fastest way to perform differential expression(DE) analysis is using EBSeq in RSEM.

-rsem-run-ebseq command runs EBSeq.
-It takes as inputs the generated matrix (rsem.gene.summary.count.txt), a tab-separated list of values representing the number of biological replicates each condition has (3,3) in our example case and it will write the output to results/de.txt and finally, rsem-control-fdr selects a list of genes from results/de.txt by controlling the false discovery rate (FDR) at level 0.01 and outputs them to results/fdr.de.txt
+rsem-run-ebseq command runs EBSeq in R. In our cluster EBSeq library is installed in R/3.2.0.
+We will need to load it before we use the command.
+Since rsem-run-ebseq is no longer available in the latest RSEM version.
+In this tutorial, we used one of the old versions.
+This script takes as inputs; the generated matrix (rsem.gene.summary.count.txt), a tab-separated list of values representing the number of biological replicates each condition has (3,3) in our example case and it will write the output to results/de.txt and finally, rsem-control-fdr selects a list of genes from results/de.txt by controlling the false discovery rate (FDR) at level 0.01 and outputs them to results/fdr.de.txt.
+So, this package is using its own normalziaton method described in the link below.
+We need to use expected_count matrix.

 To perform these analysis please run the commands below;